cerebro-data/external-docs/docs/Install.md

 - S3 Bucket.
 Cerebro uses this bucket to store log files as well as stage intermediate config files.
 This bucket should be readable and writable by all instances running any Cerebro components.
 This bucket will be referred to as `CEREBRO_S3_STAGING_DIR`.
-- RDS instance with MySQL 5.6 provisioned.
+- RDS instance with MySQL 5.6 or Aurora (MpSQL 5.6.x compatible) provisioned.
 This can be provisioned with the configuration of your choice.
 Cerebro instances need read and write access to this database.
 This document will refer to this as `CEREBRO_DB_URL`.
 - IAM credentials.
 Cerebro instances need read and write access to the above two.
 The DeploymentManager needs the ability to provision instances and the cluster machines will need credentials to your data.
 These can be one IAM profile with all the credentials